prishuprograms/Streamlit_iris/README.md

 # Streamlit_iris
-This file are created to build of iris dataset and deploy it on Streamlit sharing server.
+These files are created to build a model on iris dataset and deploy it on Streamlit sharing server.